gasparl/neatstats/README.md

 ### Support

 * If you have any question about statistics, ask a statistician (not me).
-* If you run into an error despite carefully following the [documentation](https://github.com/gasparl/neatstats/blob/master/neatStats.pdf "neatStats.pdf"), open an issue or email me.
+* If you run into an error despite carefully following the [documentation](https://github.com/gasparl/neatstats/blob/master/neatStats.pdf "neatStats.pdf"), [open a new issue](https://github.com/gasparl/neatstats/issues "Issues") or [email me](mailto:lkcsgaspar@gmail.com).
-* If you have sound reason to believe that some of the presented statistics (or functions) are really not optimal and/or could be improved in some plausible way, email me.
+* If you have sound reason to believe that some of the presented statistics (or functions) are really not optimal and/or could be improved in some plausible way, [email me](mailto:lkcsgaspar@gmail.com).